Two dots (diacritic): Consonants

 In Arabic the letter ẗ is used in the ISO 233 transliteration for the tāʾ marbūṭah [ة], used to mark feminine gender in nouns and adjectives.

 Syriac uses a two dots above a letter, called Siyame, to indicate that the word should be understood as plural.
 For instance, ܒܝܬܐ (bayta) means "house", while ܒܝ̈ܬܐ (bayte) means "houses".
 The sign is used especially when no vowel marks are present, which could differentiate between the two forms.
 Although the origin of the Siyame is different from that of the diaeresis sign, in modern computer systems both are represented by the same Unicode character.
 This, however, often leads to wrong rendering of the Syriac text.

 The N'Ko script, used to write the Mandé languages of West Africa uses a two-dot diacritic (among others) to represent non-native sounds.
 The dots are slightly larger than those used for diaeresis or umlaut.

 Diacritic underneath

 The IPA specifies a "subscript umlaut", for example Hindi [kʊm̤ar] "potter"; the ALA-LC romanization system provides for its use and is one of the main schemes to romanize Persian (for example, rendering ض as z̤).
 The notation was used to write some Asian languages in Latin script, for example Red Karen.

+The double-dot underneath a vowel is still used in Fuzhou romanization of Eastern Min to indicate a modified vowel sound; placing the modifier diacritic underneath the vowel letter makes it easier to combine it with tonal diacritics above the letter, as in the word Mìng-dĕ̤ng-ngṳ̄ ("Eastern Min language").